Yellow Spotted Lizard

 Are yellow spotted lizards carnivores, herbivores, or omnivores?

 These lizards are carnivores, though their diet primarily consists of insects.
 They don’t really go outside of their natural habitat to hunt, so they must be able to find these insects where they make their home.

-Are yellow-spotted lizards poisonous?
+Are yellow-spotted lizards poisonous or venomous?

-This lizard is incredibly poisonous, but the bite is treatable.
+This lizard is incredibly venomous, but the bite is treatable.
 If you experience such a bite, they’ll do a lot of damage with their serrated teeth.
 The venom is even on their tongue, so they don’t even need to bite to release it.